 Looking at samples under the microscope is a very useful aid to diagnosis:

-We're delighted to announce that as part of our continuous investment in new technology and equipment, we are now able to offer therapeutic laser treatment to our patients from our Hadleigh surgery.
+We offer therapeutic laser treatment to our patients from our Hadleigh and Brantham surgeries.
 Therapeutic laser treatment has been described as a drug-free, surgery-free, pain-free treatment for inflammation and at Highcliff we believe it can compliment conventional medicine and surgery wonderfully well.
 The state of the art laser is a Class IV laser allowing treatment deep within the body (previous classes of therapeutic laser were limited to treating more superficial problems such as skin disease).

 We are very excited about this technology that helps to create an optimal healing environment whilst reducing inflammation, swelling, muscle spasm, stiffness and pain.
 This is achieved by the laser promoting increased blood circulation in the treated area, drawing increased oxygen and nutrients with it, and actually allowing the cells within the treated tissue to "work" harder.
 A number of clients and their pets have already experienced the benefits of the laser which can be used for a huge variety of condition such as osteoarthritis, after operations to aid recovery, ligament and muscle injuries and burns to name just a few.

 No sedation or restraint of the pet is required and the experience is usually pleasant and comforting.
 Usually a course of six treatments would be given over a three week period, with each session lasting 2-8 minutes depending on the area of the body being treated and the reason for treatment.

 Matisse received laser treatment and his owner has been delighted with the results: